gonzaloaune/GCMPushPlugin/README.md

 ##<a name="usage"></a> Usage

+### Registration

-For now the only available method is the `register` method which will register your Token with GCM.
+The `register` method will register your Token with GCM.
 The way to call it is the following:

 ```js
 window.GcmPushPlugin.register(successHandler, errorHandler, {